aegis-icons/aegis-icons/CONTRIBUTING.md

 Just change the logo for alternative version.

 ### Generic icons

+> **Warning** \
+> We don't want any generic icon submissions until the [redesigning of generic icons](https://github.com/aegis-icons/aegis-icons/issues/722) is done.
+Thank you for understanding.

 "Generic" – in this case – means icons that doesn't represent any brand and are using symbol-like vectors.

 - Use `ai_template_generic.ait` or `svg_template_generic.svg` template, depending on the software.